phil-likes-ai/bad-vibe-scanner/Readme.md

 # BS Scan
 ## Find the 'Bad Vibes'
-Free code quality beast.
-Scans, tracks, and (soon) fixes your code’s BS.
-MIT-licensed: take it, tweak it, enjoy it, just don’t sue me, again!
-This test suite born out of a bit of fun aims to take away the pains when 'vibe coding' gives you er, bad vibes man.
+Free code quality tests.
+Scans, tracks, and (soon) fixes your code’s BS if any vibes have been added in error.
+MIT-licensed: take it, tweak it, break it, enjoy it, just don’t sue me, again, pls!
+This test suite born out of a day off aims to take away the pains when that there 'vibe coding' gives you er, bad vibes man.

 ## Quick Start
 1. `git clone https://github.com/YOURHANDLE/roocore`